documentnode/documentnode.io/release-notes/relnotes-1.3.13.md

 ## Miscellaneous Improvements & Fixes

-* Fixed a cursor colour issue in Typewriter focus mode
+* Fixed a cursor color issue in Typewriter focus mode
 * When changing the "`Highlight current line`" setting in `Preferences` dialogue, the text editor should update accordingly
 * Fixed wrong cursor shapes sometimes happened outside of the text editor
 * Fixed text editor jumping issues when we perform Undo/Redo actions